zeroskullx/zeroskullx/README.md

 Currently, I specialize in developing systems with a focus on JavaScript and frameworks like Next.js.
 I am passionate about technology and constantly seek opportunities to learn and improve, staying up-to-date with industry innovations and trends.
 Let's code the future together!

 - 🔭 I’m currently working on ESPM
-- 🌱 I’m currently learning Python and I.A.
+- 🌱 I’m currently learning Python and A.I.

 <br>